mbamiluka/Img_Process_and_CompVision_project1/README.md

 This project uses image processsing techniques including; face detection, skin detection, morphological tools, etc to remove a face mask.

 ## To run this project;
 1. Right-click on project1.ipynb above and open new tab.
-Don't switch too this tab yet
+Don't switch to this tab yet
 2. Download the images above - pp1.png and pp2.png
 3. Download the xml file - haarcascade_frontalface_default.xml
 4. At this point you've downloaded 3 files.
 Switch to the tab opened earlier